News

 During the Science Week, emphasis will be placed on putting the scientist himself in the foreground by making the scientists visible and accessible to the public.
 During the vigil, scientists will have the opportunity to present their research and results in an easy-to-understand and entertaining way, as the Science Week should appeal to the general public, both young and old.

-The title of Rf's presentation will be "The senses as measuring instruments in science" and will be presented there, among other things sky food, but in sensory evaluation are the senses of man, viz. visual, olfactory, taste, hearing and touch senses used to assess food quality.
+The title of IFL's presentation will be "The senses as a measuring instrument in science" and will be introduced there, among other things sky food, but in sensory evaluation are the senses of man, viz. visual, olfactory, taste, hearing and touch senses used to assess food quality.
 A project that IFL has worked on in collaboration with other parties will also be presented Attitudes and fish consumption of young people: Improving the image of seafood.

 Vísindavökun is free and admission is open to everyone and there is reason to encourage people to visit the Reykjavík Art Museum next Friday night.